 Started in 2007 and working in close partnership with our local schools and our State's Universities, Project Horseshoe Farm offers a comprehensive K-12 after-school program designed to help our students develop the academic skills, life skills, and character traits vital to employment, higher education, and citizenship.

-We launched the program for our youngest cohort in Fall 2016 and our first year was a great success!
-We put a strong emphasis on hands on learning, social relationships, classroom behavior, increasing attention spans, and improving math and reading skills.
+In the program for our youngest cohort of students, we put a strong emphasis on hands on learning, social relationships, classroom behavior, increasing attention spans, and developing math and reading skills.
 The overarching goal is to gain an early start in preparing students for future academic and life success.

-This program continues to focus on academic improvement in math and reading and incorporates enrichment activities such as STEM, the arts, computer coding, public speaking, typing, athletics, and more that often fall beyond students' typical classroom experience.
+This program continues to focus on academic improvement in math and reading and incorporates hands on learning and enrichment activities such as music and the arts, gardening, health and nutrition, cooking, public speaking, typing, athletics, and more that often fall beyond students' typical classroom experience.

 The program was an early adopter of Khan Academy which has allowed us to tailor work and instruction to each child’s academic needs and to continually monitor and measure academic progress.
 In addition, we developed a pioneering program that pairs Horseshoe Farm students to one-on-one work via video linkage with some of the highest achieving college and university students throughout our state.